dario-vega/demo-simple-nosql-cluster/README.md

 ### Open JDK

-The client and server have been tested and certified against OpenJDK 11.0.2 (Oracle NoSQL 21.1 version)
+The client and server have been tested and certified against OpenJDK 11.0.2 (Oracle NoSQL 21.1 version).
+We encourage you to upgrade to the latest Java release to take advantage of the latest bug fixes and performance improvements.
+We expect to certify Oracle NoSQL Database with more recent Java versions in a future release.

 I've tested with multiple Open JDK versions and it is working but it is currenlty working with all versions as documented.